daniel-meneses/badtwitter/README.md

 # BadTwitter
-Single page app built using react, redux, typescript.
+Universal app built using react, redux, express, and a sprinkle of typescript.
 It's the same as Twitter, except green.

 ## Run